aerospike/php-client/README.md

 * ```cd vendor/aerospike/aerospike-php && sudo composer install```

 ### Manual Installation:
-* Follow [this guide](https://davidcole1340.github.io/ext-php-rs/getting-started/installation.html) and install PHP 8.1 *from source*.

 * Clone the repository ```git clone https://github.com/aerospike/php-client.git```
 * ```cd php-client```
-* Build and run the test code via: `cargo build && php -d extension=./target/debug/libaerospike.so test.php` for linux or `cargo build && php -d extension=./target/debug/libaerospike.dylib test.php` for darwin
+* Build and run the test code via: ```make```
-* Add the extension file[.dylib or .so] to the php.ini file and move the extension file to your local php extesnion dir [ex: /usr/lib/php/20210902]
-* To clean your repository you can run ```cargo clean```
+* Once this is done, it will install the extension in your php extension directory
+* Supported platforms - Linux, Darwin
-### NOTE: Use Aerospike Server v5.7 for testing; The Rust client does not support the newer servers entirely.
+### NOTE: Use Aerospike Server v6.3 for testing; The Rust client does not support the newer servers entirely.